|Nutrition Facts (per serving)|

 This gluten-free pierogi dough recipe allows you to enjoy pierogi even if you are eliminating gluten from your diet.
-Fill these pierogi with your favorite gluten-free filling, like sauerkraut and mushroom.
+Fill these pierogi with your favorite gluten-free filling, such as sauerkraut and mushroom.

 This recipe calls for a commercially available all-purpose gluten-free flour, without using a binding agent such as xanthan gum.
 It works like a charm, although you might have to play with the amount of flour and water you use.
 The resulting dough is a little gritty and dense, but it beats not being able to have pierogi at all.

 Half-moon-shaped dumplings filled with everything from savory to sweet fillings are common to many Eastern European communities.
 Poles call them pierogi, Ashkenazi Jews have kreplach and knishes, Russians have pelmeni and piroshki, and Ukrainians call them varenyky.

 1 large egg